Barney Allis Plaza and Fountain

-This large fountain, almost a block long, was built in 1985 as part of a redesign effort of the Barney Allis Plaza, named after the manager of the former Muehlbach Hotel, which was located across the street; the building is now part of the Marriott Hotel.
-Allis managed the hotel for three decades beginning in 1931.
-Despite his short stature of 5 foot 3 inches, Allis had a tremendous presence and ran the hotel with an iron fist.
-He was a perfectionist and demanded the best from hotel employees.
-His leadership bolstered the hotel's reputation which compelled a number of celebrities, including the Beatles, Frank Sinatra, Bob Hope, and future President Harry Truman, to choose to stay there.
+This large fountain was built in 1985 as part of a redesign of the Barney Allis Plaza, and urban park located above a parking garage at the site of the city's first convention hall which was built to host the Democratic National Convention of 1900.
+That convention hall was used until the 1930s and today, the plaza where it once stood is a tree-lined urban park that features several statues and is named after the manager of the former Muehlebach Hotel which was located across the street.
+That historic hotel is now part of the Marriott Hotel.
+Barney Allis managed the hotel for three decades beginning in 1931.
+Despite his short stature of 5 foot 3 inches, Allis had a tremendous presence and ran the hotel in a way that left a positive impression on visitors to the city.
+Allis earned a reputation as a perfectionist and his leadership bolstered the hotel's reputation which compelled a number of celebrities, including the Beatles, Frank Sinatra, Bob Hope, and future President Harry Truman, to choose to stay at the Muehlebach.
 The fountain is on the north end of the plaza and features 112 water jets.
 The plaza was first created in 1956.

 "Barney Allis Plaza Fountain."
 KC Fountains.
 July 16, 2016. http://www.kcfountains.com/single-post/2016/07/16/Barney-Allis-Plaza-Fountain.